 I’ll tell you what happened.
 What happened is that they needed him to stop chasing Flynn and help instead, so they changed his character partway through the movie at the drop of a hat.

 I would much rather have seen Rapunzel charm Maximus into ceasing his quest with her singing.
-That, at least, would have lent more merit to the idea that Rapunzel’s singing activates the power of her magical sun hair, as well as preventing Maximus from becoming just another momentary plot advancement device like the gecko.
+That, at least, would have lent more merit to the idea that Rapunzel’s singing activates the power of her magical sun hair.
+It would also have prevented Maximus from becoming just another momentary plot advancement device like the gecko.
 They had a good thing in Maximus and they ruined it to meet shallow, momentary ends instead of exploring how he could have added more depth to everything.

 And that concludes this three-part series.
 There are other, smaller things in the movie they could have tweaked to improve it, but they don’t warrant their own posts.

 My best friend chided me for writing these in the first place.
-I don’t remember his exact words, but it was something along the lines of, “I don’t see why you’re complaining so much about what was really a very good movie.”
+I don’t remember his exact words.
+It was something along the lines of, “I don’t see why you’re complaining so much about what was really a very good movie.”
 And he’s right in that it is a good movie.
 I won’t deny that.

 I am just very frustrated about all the ways they could have tweaked it to make it a great movie.
-In a nutshell, the movie was far shallower than it could have been, partly because they added in — or didn’t remove, I don’t know how the create process flowed — unnecessary elements that kept the movie from flowing tightly.
-If they had fixed that problem, then the musical problems would still have been a shame, but given the audience Disney plays to these days and the fact that interest in musicals is dying, I probably wouldn’t have felt it worth complaining about.
+In a nutshell, the movie was far shallower than it could have been.
+They added in — or didn’t remove, I don’t know how the create process went — unnecessary elements that kept the movie from flowing tightly.
+Had they fixed that problem, the musical problems would still have been a shame.
+However, given the audience Disney plays to these days and that interest in musicals is dying, I probably wouldn’t have felt it worth complaining about on its own.

 Anyway, despite my complaints, I do recommend you watch the movie if you haven’t seen it already.
 It is, after all, very good.